 Scenario 2: Investment Aggregators

-- Problem: You want portfolio consolidation without revealing personal spending habits.
+- Problem: You want to consolidate your portfolio without revealing personal spending habits.

-- Solution: Share only investment account details, blocking unrelated transactions.
+- Solution: Share only the investment account details and block unrelated transactions.

 - Problem: Users want seamless automation but fear overreach.

-- Solution: Transparent dashboards show all actions performed by AI, with one-tap consent revocation.
+- Solution: Transparent dashboards show all AI actions, with one-tap consent revocation.

 - Registration: All third-party providers must register with the Open Banking Registry.

-- Auditing: Access logs are mandatory and can be inspected.
+- Auditing: Access logs are mandatory and are open to inspection.

 - Security Protocols: Data must be encrypted in transit and at rest.

-- Penalties: Unauthorized access carries fines, license revocation, or criminal liability.
+- Penalties: Unauthorised access may result in fines, license revocation, or criminal liability.

 - Clicking the wrong checkbox.